Injustice (2021 film): Plot

-On Earth-22, Joker and Harley Quinn kill Jimmy Olsen, kidnap a pregnant Lois Lane, and steal a nuclear weapon, which they connect to a heart rate monitor surgically attached to Lois' heart.
-Upon hearing of Lois' capture, Batman calls in all Justice League members to find her.
-The Flash finds the Scarecrow dead in his lab and his supply of Fear Toxin missing, before being killed by a trap laid by Joker.
+On an alternate Earth, Joker and Harley Quinn kill Jimmy Olsen, kidnap a recently pregnant Lois Lane, and steal a nuclear weapon, which they connect to a heart rate monitor linked to Lois's heart.
+Upon hearing of Lois's capture, Batman calls the Justice League to find her.
+The Flash finds the Scarecrow dead in his lab and his supply of fear toxin missing before being killed by a trap laid by Joker.

-Lois’s husband, a panicked Superman eventually finds Joker and Harley hiding on a submarine, but is attacked by Doomsday upon confronting them, and proceeds to punch the monster into space.
-As the other heroes arrive and apprehend the Joker and Harley, Batman realizes that they have mixed the Fear Toxin with Kryptonite, and used it to make Superman hallucinate that he is fighting Doomsday; in reality, he has beaten Lois to death.
-Batman tries to warn Superman, but as he realizes what he did, it is too late; Lois' heartbeat stops, causing the nuke to detonate, destroying Metropolis and killing 11 million people.
+Lois's husband, a panicking Superman, eventually finds Joker and Harley hiding on a submarine but is attacked by Doomsday, whom he punches into space.
+As the other heroes arrive and apprehend the Joker and Harley, Batman realizes that they have mixed the fear toxin with Kryptonite and used it to make Superman hallucinate that he is fighting Doomsday; in reality, he has beaten Lois to death.
+When her heart stops, the bomb attached to her detonates, destroying Metropolis and killing 11 million people.
+Joker reveals to Batman that he was tired of losing to him, so he decided to target Superman and the Flash instead.
+Suddenly, a grief-stricken Superman then kills Joker in revenge.

-Under Batman's interrogation, Joker reveals that he had grown tired of their losing battle and sought to try and corrupt Superman instead.
-Moments later, Superman crashes the interrogation.
-Acting out of grief and rage at the loss of his wife, unborn child and his city, Superman brutally kills Joker.

-While Green Arrow takes Harley to his hideout to protect her from Superman's wrath, Superman reveals his identity before the United Nations and announces his intentions to bring peace to Earth, by force if necessary.
+While Green Arrow takes Harley to his hideout to protect her from Superman, the latter reveals his identity before the United Nations and announces his intentions to bring peace to Earth, by force if necessary.
 The Justice League is left divided over Superman's actions; some members, such as Wonder Woman, support his new methods, while others, like Batman, keep their no-killing vow.
-Other heroes, such as Aquaman and Shazam, refuse to choose sides and leave the League.
+Other heroes, such as Aquaman, Shazam, and the other magic users, refuse to choose sides and leave the League.
+Hal Jordan also leaves, stating that he and his fellow Green Lanterns are being recalled to Oa.

 Meanwhile, the United States government becomes concerned that Superman will interfere in their operations, and have Mirror Master kidnap Jonathan Kent as leverage against him.
 Superman begins to question his actions, but Wonder Woman reassures him that he is doing the right thing and offers to help him find Jonathan.
-Confronting Mirror Master, Wonder Woman learns Jonathan's whereabouts and takes his belt, which Superman uses to find and rescue his father.
+Confronting Mirror Master, Wonder Woman learns Jonathan's whereabouts, allowing Superman to rescue him.
 Elsewhere, Batman confronts the President and warns him that Superman will kill him if he finds out that he ordered Jonathan's capture.